impress-dev/userauth/README.md

 git submodule update --init
 ```

-If you clone the project via the command line (and not added as a new Git project in Wappler) then you can add the --recurse-submodules option as part of the clone:
+If you clone the project via the command line (and not add it as a new Git project in Wappler) then you can add the --recurse-submodules option as part of the clone:

 ```
 git clone --recurse-submodules [repository-name]
 ```

-Note: this is currently untested but I added it as I thought it would be useful (source: https://phoenixnap.com/kb/git-pull-submodule)
+Note: the --recurse-submodules option is currently untested but I added it as I thought it would be useful (source: https://phoenixnap.com/kb/git-pull-submodule)

 ## Wappler environment variable overrides